Hybrid Rail-With-Trail Design Can Save Mid-County Grants

 The first cost-saving idea, proposed by Mayor Keeley and Supervisor Koenig at the 2025 December 4 meeting, was to remove the rails and build the trail down the center of the tracks.
 After a friendly amendment by Justin Cummings’ alternate Andy Schiffrin, the commission also asked staff to develop a Rail-With-Trail alternative.

-We're calling it the Streetcar Trail.
-The trail runs close to the rail where things are tight, and sometimes merges with the rail, just like streetcar rails all around California.
+We like calling it the Streetcar Trail because it brings the trail close to or overlapping the tracks, the way that streetcar rails run through streets.
+This hybrid trail-with-rail design runs close to the rail where things are tight, and sometimes merges with the rail, just like streetcar rails all around California.

-The good news is that a Streetcar Rail-With-Trail design is feasible, affordable, and delivers the full trail length specified in the grants within the required timeline.
+The good news is that a streetcar-style Rail-With-Trail design is feasible, affordable, and delivers the full trail length specified in the grants within the required timeline.

 All across California, including in Santa Cruz on Chestnut and Beach Streets, rails are embedded in asphalt and run closely beside sidewalks and bike lanes.
 For increased safety, the gap alongside the rails (the flangeway) can be filled with a rubber strip called a flangeway filler.
 The train wheel presses it down and then it springs back to level.
 We think they should also be using these in front of the Boardwalk, but that's a different topic.

-A Streetcar Rail-With-Trail design for the Mid-County Trail would support interim Rail use, such as slow speed freight, rail vehicle demonstrations (at streetcar speed) and streetcar-speed excursion service.
+The hybrid Rail-With-Trail design for the Mid-County Trail supports interim Rail use, such as slow speed freight, rail vehicle demonstrations (at streetcar speed) and streetcar-speed excursion service.
 It would need partial reworking when higher-speed passenger rail is built; it's an interim solution to bridge the time until we build the passenger rail system.

 Design Details Matter

-We have been meeting with both local and Humboldt County agency staff over the last month to develop the design concept for the Streetcar Rail-With-Trail alternative.
+Since December 2025, we have been meeting with both local and Humboldt County agency staff to develop the design concept for the Streetcar Rail-With-Trail alternative.

 A similar approach was used in Humboldt County when they built their Humboldt Bay Trail and refurbished the Eureka Slough Bridge (a 700’ long standard-gauge freight bridge).
 On the bridge, they refurbished the tracks, filled in the area between and beside the rails, and added rubber flangeway fillers to create a smooth cycling and walking surface.

-Here in Santa Cruz County, the Streetcar Trail alternative must start with refurbishing the ballast and ties and relocating the tracks to one side of the corridor.
+Here in Santa Cruz County, the Streetcar Trail alternative must start with relocating the tracks to one side of the corridor.
 Roaring Camp has offered to donate the labor for this work.

 Moving the rails to the side is a foundational step that will increase the areas where the trail can be built beside the tracks without needing retaining walls.
 Moving the tracks now also means less need for future rail relocation.
 This part of construction could begin well within the state grant deadlines.